 This lens is not weather sealed.
 Use a rain cover in wet, dusty, or similar environments.
 The front and rear elements of this lens are not fluorine coated, and without this coating, the effort required to remove a fingerprint is moderate.

 This is a small and light lens that takes up little space in the bag and requires little effort to carry and use.
-Those aspects increase the joy of use, with reduced fatigue increasing the photographer's sharpness.
+Those aspects increase the joy of use, with reduced fatigue increasing the photographer's sharpness, an image quality factor.

 |Model||Weight oz(g)||Dimensions w/o Hood "(mm)||Filter||Year|